cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-patchstick.md

 ## Installing the Patchstick

-1. Unplug the power cable from your Apple TV 1.
+1. Unplug the power cable from your Apple TV.
 1. Plug your newly created Patchstick into the USB port on the back of your Apple TV.
-1. Hopefully magic happens and you are done
+1. Plug the power cable back in.
+1. Wait a few minutes.
+You will see an Apple TV 1 logo with Tux sitting on it for about 30 seconds, and then a lot of text will scroll down the screen.
+1. Once you see the line `penbuntu login: _` at the bottom, unplug the Apple TV, unplug the USB flash drive, and plug your Apple TV back in.

 :::

-Jailbreak happened
+You should now be jailbroken with the Software Menu added to your home screen.
+You can use this menu to manage your Apple TV.
+SSH is available via the command `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss frontrow@ip.of.apple.tv`.